|Elliott Sound Products||Active Filters|

 It has been claimed (for example ) that digital filters are far superior to analogue filters because they "are not subject to the component non-linearities that greatly complicate the design of analogue filters".
 While this is true up to a point, it also ignores the fact that digital filters are subject to quantisation errors and all the other issues that all digital systems can suffer from.
 Not the least of these is headroom.
 Most DSPs operate from 5V or 3.3V, so the level is limited to an absolute maximum of 1.77V or 1.17V RMS, more than 15dB lower than can be used with analogue filters using common opamps.

-However, as noted above, digital filters can have far greater rolloff slopes and much higher complexity than analogue equivalents, and FIR filters can be configured as linear-phase so there is no phase shift through the filter.
+However, as noted above, digital filters can have far greater rolloff slopes and much higher complexity than analogue equivalents, and FIR filters can be configured as linear-phase so there is minimal phase shift through the filter.
 Digital filters can be configured to do things that are simply impossible with an analogue design.
 Because digital filters rely on signal delay, there is an inevitable latency (time delay) as the signal passes through the filter, analogue to digital converter (ADC) and digital to analogue converter (DAC).
 Most digital filters also require an analogue low-pass filter ahead of the ADC to prevent aliasing.

 Some proponents of the digital approach may claim that the FIR filter's linear-phase characteristic is ideal for audio.
 However, it should be remembered that the phase of a typical audio signal is virtually random, and eliminating phase shift is of no practical benefit.
 There is no evidence that the normal phase shift introduced by any (sensible) analogue filter is audible in a blind test.